-This full year course follows the same general outline as Advanced Research II, but students meet during extra help period or a free period to learn about how to conduct research in science and engineering while actually designing and carrying out an independent research project suitable for entry into a science symposium.
-Students will be guided through all aspects of the research process including the literature review, design of the method, data collection and analysis and preparation for symposiums, including the William Floyd Annual STEM Symposium.
+This full year course follows the same general outline as Advanced Research II, but students meet during an assigned period a minimum of once per week to learn about how to conduct research in science and engineering while actually designing and carrying out an independent research project suitable for entry into a science symposium.
 This course can be taken more than once for credit.